chetanpatil0701/Energy-Consumption-dashboard-Power-bi/README.md

 after close and apply delete the unwanted queries or tables.

 #Dax- for creating measures useful for data analysis.
+Go on table view and select new measure from table tools tab and create the following Measures

 1.electricity cost = CALCULATE([Total cost],'Energy Consumptions'[Energy type]="electricity")
 2.Electricity cost left = [Total cost]-[electricity cost]